hasanalaniIT/Atm-Bank-System-Java-javafx/TERMPROJECT_jar/Readme to Use TheProject.txt

 To Lunch the Jar run the batfile called run

-jdk used in project: jdk-11.0.7 jdk used in project: javafx-sdk-11.0.2
+jdk used in project: jdk-11.0.7 javafx sdk used in project: javafx-sdk-11.0.2

 if the ide not compile use this vm on main config with changing the path to javafx11 lib to your computer